abhijit-mudigonda/abhijit-mudigonda.github.io/content/vhs.md

 to the level of 2.1, 2.3, 4.1, and 4.3 of Voisin).
 We may start with a crash course of Dolbeault cohomology and Hodge theory but it will be helpful to have seen it before.

 ##### Schedule

 **Weekly, starting week 2.
 Exact day/time TBD.**

-Right now it looks like Monday 3:30-5 might be a good time, but I'll update based on the Schej.
+Right now it looks like Monday 10:30-12 will be a good time, but I'll update based on the Schej.

 I will speak by default.
 If you would like to speak then please reach out and we can discuss scheduling,